 Now that you have the App ID, you can add this information to your project in Nevercode.

-Now, every time you build your app, we will distribute it to iTunes Connect as well.
-If there are any problems with the build, iTunes Connect will let you know by sending you an e-mail.
+Now, every time you build your app, we will distribute it to App Store Connect as well.
+If there are any problems with the build, App Store Connect will let you know by sending you an e-mail.

-Log in to iTunes Connect as described above.
+Log in to App Store Connect as described above.
 Navigate to My Apps and identify the application you would like to publish to App Store.
 To start the submission process press the Prepare for Submission button.

 As a next step check that you application metadata is up to date and once everything is ready, just hit the Submit for Review button.